The 2025 tennis season in review: data, predictions & what we learned

 Impact: More reliable surface-specific predictions and better confidence scoring.

-4. Improved Confidence Calculation
+4. Improved confidence calculation

 Problem: Confidence scores weren't always aligned with actual accuracy rates.